 It is all about all of those things.
 It is all about everything.

-I came to the desert after Lily died because I had words to write and work to do and feelings to feel.
-I came to the desert after Lily died because I could; I came because I couldn’t after Tanner died, after dreams changed, after decisions were made.
+I came to the desert after Lily died because I had things to work through and words to write and feelings to feel.
+I came to the desert after Lily died because I could; I came because I couldn’t after Tanner died, because I couldn’t after dreams changed, after decisions were made.
 I came because Lily’s death created a gash on the landscape that let the floodwaters flow freely.

 I came to the desert because I had a headache.